-You r Name as shown on Form 140 Your Social Security Nu mber Spo use's Name as shown on Form 140 (if filing joint) Spouse's Social Securit y Number To it emize on your Arizona return, you must first complete a federal Schedule A. Use Form 140, Sched dule A, to adjust the am ount shown ne federal Schedule A. Complete Form 140, Schedule A, only if you are making changes to the amount shown on the federal Sch edule A. See instructions for details.
-Adjı ustment to Medical and Dental Expenses 1 Medical and dental expenses 1 00 2 Medical expenses allowed to be taken as a federal itemized deduction 2 00 3 If line 1 is the same as or more than line 2, subtract line 2 from line 1; otherwise, go to line 4 3 00 4 If line 2 is more than line 1, subtract line 1 from line 2 4 00 • ustment to Interest Deduction 5 If you received a federal credit for interest paid on mortgage credit certificates (from federal Fe · · enter the amount of mortgage interest you paid for 2020 that is equal to the amount of · federal credit 5 00 Adi ustment to Charitable Contributions Amount of charitable contributions for which you are claiming a credit under Arizona law 6 00 Ū 7 mount of character contributions for which you are diaming a creat under 7 m20 ma law 100 Adjı ustment to State Income Taxes 7 Amount of state taxes deducted on the federal Schedule A that are for contributions to a charit y for which an Arizona credit was received.
-If your tax deductions were limited on your federal Schedule the worksheet on page 2 to determine the adjustment on this line - 00 Oth er Adjustments 8 Amount allowed as a federal itemized deduction that relates to income not subject to Arizona ta x 8 00 Adjı usted Itemized Deductions 9 Add the amounts on lines 3 and 5 00 10 Add the amounts on lines 4, 6, 7 and 810 00 11 Total federal itemized deductions allowed to be taken on federal return 00 12 Enter the amount from line 9 above12 00 13 Add lines 11 and 1213 00 14 Enter the amount from line 10 above14 00 15 Arizona itemized deductions: Subtract line 14 from line 13.
+You r Name as shown on Form 140 Your Social Security Number Spouse's Name as shown on Form 140 (if filing joint) Spouse's Social Security Number · ı 1 , To it remize on your Arizona return, you must first complete a federal Schedule A even if you did not ite mize on yo our fed eral return.
+Use Forn m 140 Schedule A to adjust the amount shown on the federal Schedule A. Complete Form 140 Sc hedule A c nly if you are making cha nges to the amount shown on the federal Schedule A. See instructions for details.
+Adjı ustment to Medical and Dental Expenses 1 Medical and dental expenses 00 2 Medical expenses allowed to be taken as a federal itemized deduction 00 3 If line 1 is the same as or more than line 2, subtract line 2 from line 1; otherwise, go to line 4 3 00 4 If line 2 is more than line 1, subtract line 1 from line 2 4 00 Δdii ustment to Interest Deduction If you received a federal credit for interest paid on mortgage credit certificates (from federal Fo rm 8306) J enter the amount of mortgage interest you paid for 2021 that is equal to the amount of federal credit 5 00 100 Adjı ustments to Charitable Contributions 6 Amount of charitable contributions for which you are claiming a credit under Arizona law 6 00 • ustment to State Income Taxes 7 Amount of state income taxes deducted on the federal Schedule A that are for contributions to a • which an Arizona credit was received.
+If your tax deductions were limited on your federal Schedule • 00 the worksheet on page 2 to determine the adjustment on this line ' 100 Oth er Adjustments 8 Amount allowed as a federal itemized deduction that relates to income not subject to Arizona tax · 8 00 Adjı usted Itemized Deductions 9 Add the amounts on lines 3 and 5 00 10 Add the amounts on lines 4, 6, 7, and 810 00 11 Total federal itemized deductions allowed to be taken on federal return11 00 12 00 Add lines 11 and 12 00 14 Enter the amount from line 10 above14 00 15 Arizona itemized deductions: Subtract line 14 from line 13.
 Enter the difference here.
-Also, en ter the amount on Form 140, page 2, line 43 15 00
+Also, ent amount on Form 140, page 2, line 43.
+If less than zero, enter "0" ' ıo 00